 She also cautions parents not to think their kids are too young to be affected.
 “The truth is that younger and younger kids are being exposed to these dangerous drugs,” says Cooke.
 “There have been cases of teens as young as 13 buying opioids online.
 This is the reason why it’s never too soon to start talking about the dangers of drugs.
 Teens often think prescription painkillers are safe because they’re legal and given out by doctors.”

 STAY ON TOP OF THEIR PRESCRIPTIONS

-If your teen is prescribed an opioid for pain or an injury, it’s up to you to help manage the drug.
+If your teen is prescribed an opioid for pain or an injury, it’s up to you to help manage the drug and keep them outside the opioid epidemic.
 “Parents can play a really important role by being aware of how many pills are prescribed, keeping them in a secure location and monitoring what their child’s taking,” says Cooke.